trambarhq/trambar/admin/src/instructions/user/user-summary.en.md

 you can trust with non-public information.

-_Moderators_ have the same privileges as regular users plus they can delete posts and comments of other users.
+_Moderators_ have the same privileges as regular users plus they can delete posts and comments of other users or make them non-public.

 _Administrators_ can manage the web site using the Administrative Console as well as moderate posts and comments.